Passed or Past?

-Passed is the past tense of to pass.
-For everything else, use past.
+Here is the really quick answer: "Passed" is the past tense of "to pass."
+For everything else, use "past."

-Past or Passed?There is often confusion over the words passed and past.
+More about "Past" and "Passed"There is often confusion over the words "passed" and "past."
 This confusion occurs most commonly with the following expressions:

 - Passed away

 - Past few days

 - Past midnight

 - See past (These are all correct.)